khoitd1997/cat_detection_station/README.md

 - Python 3(may be removed later if opencv c++ is used instead)
 - Custom driver for the OV7670, and the temperature sensor, so it needs i2c support
 - Either Bluetooth or wifi support for sending data
+- OTA update if possible(using stuffs like swupdate)